kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 While there is diversity in roles that make up the community, most of the community members had the title MLOps Engineer (18%), ML Engineer (17%), and Architect (15%).

-In the last year’s 2022 User Survey, we started to see an increase in the number of users adopting Kubeflow in the production environment and actively contributing to the Kubeflow project as their expertise with the project grew.
+In the last year’s 2022 User Survey, we started to see an increase in the number of users adopting Kubeflow in their production environment and actively contributing to the Kubeflow project as their expertise with the project grew.
 This year, we see the trend continuing with the highest percentage of Kubeflow running in production (49%) and the highest number of users contributing to the project (17%).
 As the adoption of Kubeflow continues to rise, this will have a